Weegee5859/Hackathon_2023/README.md

 On a serious note, if anyone needs to have someone to reach out to and listen, there are resources provided below.

 To install Flask, use command: pip install flask
+Run the program by navigating to main > main.py > run